-Following up on the Policy Symposium that took place in Beijing on 8 June 2011 (see below), further Policy Symposia, involving officials from key ministries and agencies from China, Africa and OECD countries, may be held from time to time to share broad perspectives on findings emerging from the Roundtables or other topics.
+Following up on the Policy Symposium that took place in Beijing on 8 June 2011 (see below), further Policy Symposia, involving officials from key ministries and agencies from China, Africa and OECD countries, may be held from time to time to share broad perspectives on topical issues.

 What are the Study Group’s expected outcomes?